Jack-Myth/Threshold-Miku/README.md

 Want a dark version?
 [Try this!](https://github.com/Jack-Myth/Threshold-Miku/tree/master)

-## Installation
+## How to Install
 1. Download the skin, extract the zip file, and copy the folder to:
    * Windows - C:\Program Files (x86)\Steam\skins
    * Mac - /Users/\<username\>/Library/Application Support/Steam/Steam.AppBundle/Steam/Contents/MacOS/skins/
    * Linux - ~/.steam/skins

+In Arch Linux(& Arch derivatives like Manjaro), you can use AUR packages [Dark](https://aur.archlinux.org/packages/threshold-miku-dark-steam-skin)/[Light](https://aur.archlinux.org/packages/threshold-miku-light-steam-skin)

+## How to Use
-2. In Steam, go to Settings > Interface > and choose Threshold Miku from the list of skins.
+1. In Steam, go to Settings > Interface > and choose Threshold Miku from the list of skins.

-3. Restart Steam and enjoy!
+2. Restart Steam and enjoy!

 # Introduce the Threshold Miku Light For SteamUI
 ![](Previews/NewLibrary.jpg)